kldevsy/Chaossquadvercel/replit.md

 - Video functionality: Supports hover/click preview with smooth transitions
 - Instagram/Twitter links: Open in new tab instead of embedding
 - Direct video files: No controls, auto-loop, return to cover when ended
+- Deployment: Vercel instead of Replit for production hosting

 ## Changelog